 What is the Right to Restrict Processing?

-Defined in Article 15, Right of Access is one of the data subject rights covered in Chapter 3 of the General Data Protection Regulation (GDPR).
+Defined in Article 18, Right to Restrict Processing is one of the data subject rights covered in chapter 3 of the General Data Protection Regulation (GDPR).

 Right to Restrict Processing Summary

-- Data subjects can request subject access to an organization either verbally or in writing
+- Right to restrict processing can be made to an organization verbally or in writing

-- Organizations need to respond to subject access requests without undue delay and within one month upon receiving the request; exemptions involving complex or numerous requests from an individual data subject may extend response time by an additional two months
+- Restriction requests must be handled, by an organization (the data controller), without undue delay and within one month from receiving the request; exceptions apply to extend an organization’s response by an additional two months

 Business Considerations for Organizations to Understand